pramodboda/readmore-toggle-reactjs/README.md

 Read more toggle link, example: blog posts, tour posts or any huge post that hide its content to short.

+## Status:

+Project not completed at production - CORS Issue

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.